chewyiting/Bioproj2Lineage/README.md

 ## Usage
 ### Reproducible example
+To illustrate, we will analyse the list of SRA accessions corresponding to BioProject PRJNA736718.

 #### Step 1: Batching
-The following slurm submission script was designed for ./data/PRJNA736718_sras.tsv Run just once to batch this initial tsv file into a series of smaller tsv files
+The following slurm submission script was designed for ./data/PRJNA736718_sras.tsv Run just once to batch this initial tsv file into a series of smaller tsv files, each with the header 'SRA' followed by 100 SRA accessions.

 ```bash
 sbatch slurm_batching.sh